Don’t know how to create a Facebook business page? We’ve got great news for you – Facebook has recently made this process A LOT easier!

 Phone number & email

-Providing a phone number will make you look more trustworthy, especially if you’re an online store owner and haven’t built much social proof yet.
+Providing a local phone number will make you look more trustworthy, especially if you’re an online store owner and haven’t built much social proof yet.
 If you don’t want people calling you, then you can get away with an email.

 TIP: Get a custom domain email according to your business name.
 This way, you’ll look more professional.
 For example, email@example.com